Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Results

-Our content analysis for the livestream shopping video recordings revealed three categories of malicious selling strategies with 15 specific strategies.

-Then, we interviewed 13 participants to see whether they were aware of these malicious strategies.
-The participants were aware of most malicious strategies.
-Only the strategy Pressured Selling was not perceived by any participant.
+The content analysis of the livestream shopping video recordings revealed 15 malicious selling strategies.
+Participants were aware of most malicious strategies except for the Pressured Selling strategy.
 Moreover, three participants mentioned a new malicious selling strategy, Forced Wholesale.
 Notably, if a participant mentioned a livestream shopping experience related to a malicious selling strategy but did not perceive it as malicious, we did not count the participant for the malicious strategy.
+We categorized the 16 malicious selling strategies into four types---Restrictive, Deceptive, Covert, and Asymmetric---which were developed by~\cite{mathur2019dark}.

-\autoref{tab:strategies} lists the three categories with 16 sub-category malicious selling strategies, the explanations, and the participants who were aware of the malicious strategies.
+\autoref{tab:strategies} lists the four categories with 16 malicious selling strategies, the explanations, and the participants who were aware of the malicious strategies.